cordelia-payson/visualizing-history/README.md

 ## Future Improvements
 - Allow users to login and save images
 - Incorporate results from other museums
-- Increase loading quality and speed of images
+- Improve image loading speeds